This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Composite or Flitched Beams”.

 d) warpage joints

 Explanation: The construction joints are provided when there is a break in a concreting operation.
-Although effort is always made to complete the concrete work in one day, sometimes it is not possible and therefore, construction joints are provided.
+Although the effort is always made to complete the concrete work in one day, sometimes it is not possible and therefore, construction joints are provided.
 For beams, the joints should be at the centre of the span or within the middle third.

 Sanfoundry Global Education & Learning Series – Strength of Materials.